 This article explains how to find hidden cameras and covert video and audio recording devices.
-Hidden cameras and video recording devices are used to capture photos and video footage of people without their knowledge.
-This is done for both legal and illegal purposes and for a variety of reasons.
-If you’re interested in purchasing detection devices, visit the Home Security Superstore.
+Hidden cameras and video recording devices capture photos and video footage of people without their knowledge.
+This is done for legal and illegal purposes and various reasons.
+If you want to purchase detection devices, visit the Home Security Superstore.
 Following are some examples:

 - Private investigators use bug detectors to find electronic bugs and hidden recording devices for their clients.

 - Homeowners may use hidden cams to capture burglars or thieves breaking into their homes or attempting to steal their cars.

 - Business owners may use a hidden recording device to watch employees steal money or merchandise or give their friends and family unauthorized discounts.

 - Voyeurs and peeping toms may use the devices to spy on others who may be undressing or otherwise engaged with their partner.